Grunmir/angular-seo-keyword/README.md

 - supports [Open Graph protocol](http://ogp.me/) meta elements
 - supports [schema.org protocol](http://schema.org/) meta elements
+- update your url dynamically
 - update your document title dynamically
-- update your meta tags depending on the state your application is in
+- update your meta tags dynamically
-- no additional scripting required, works out-of-the-box!
+- It has an attribute for the h1 tag that dynamically updates (seo-h1)

 ## Usage